Peter Buck (restaurateur)

-Peter Buck (December 19, 1930 – November 18, 2021) was an American physicist, restaurateur, and philanthropist.
-He co-founded the Subway fast-food restaurant chain.
+Peter Buck (December 19, 1930 – November 18, 2021) was an American restaurateur, philanthropist, and physicist who co-founded the Subway fast-food restaurant chain alongside Fred DeLuca.

 Early life and education

-Buck was born on December 19, 1930 to Ervin and Lillian Bernice "Molly" (Draper) Buck, who owned a farm in South Portland, Maine.
+Buck was born on December 19, 1930, to Ervin and Lillian Bernice "Molly" (Draper) Buck, who owned a farm in South Portland, Maine.
 He had a younger brother named David.
 He and his brother grew up and worked on his parents' farm.
 He graduated from South Portland High School in 1948.
 He graduated from Bowdoin College in Brunswick, Maine, in 1952.
 He then earned master's and doctoral degrees in physics at Columbia University.

 Career

-In 1957 Buck went to work for General Electric at the Knolls Atomic Power Laboratory in Schenectady, New York.
+In 1957, Buck went to work for General Electric at the Knolls Atomic Power Laboratory in Schenectady, New York.
 There, he performed tests and calculations on atomic power plants being developed for U.S. Navy submarines and surface ships.
-In 1965 he joined United Nuclear, in White Plains, New York, calculating the power distribution and refueling requirements of nuclear power plants.
-He finished his engineering career at Nuclear Energy Services in Danbury, Connecticut.
+In 1965, he joined United Nuclear, in White Plains, New York, calculating the power distribution and refueling requirements of nuclear power plants.
+He finished his physicist career at Nuclear Energy Services in Danbury, Connecticut.

 Buck loaned partner and family friend Fred DeLuca $1,000 in 1965 and advised him to open a sandwich shop to help him pay for college at the University of Bridgeport in Bridgeport, Connecticut.
 They named the restaurant after Buck, calling it "Pete's Super Submarines".
-Together Buck and De Luca formed "Doctor's Associates" to oversee operations as the restaurant business expanded.
+Together Buck and DeLuca formed "Doctor's Associates" to oversee operations as the restaurant business expanded.
 Though neither the first nor the second restaurants were financial successes, they continued to expand their operations.
 By 1973, they had 16 locations throughout Connecticut and, in 1974, they began franchising out the restaurants.
 They also introduced a new logo and changed the name of their operation from what was then "Pete's Subway" to "Subway Sandwiches".

 Subway continued to grow over the ensuing years and by 2010 became the largest fast food chain worldwide, with 33,749 restaurants.
 In 2015, Buck was ranked No. 261 on the Forbes 400 list of wealthiest people, with an estimated net worth of $1.6 billion.

 Philanthropy, honors, and awards

-The Peter and Carmen Lucia Buck Foundation (PCLB) was formed in 1999 as a private family foundation to manage their family's philanthropy.
-The Internet Archive received support from PCLB.